uk0/angular2-oauth2-swagger2/README.md

 So I really need to setup implicit flow.

 Trouble is oauth is intercepting my /login request and not let it get through to the Spring Security filter.

+# Tip 9

+Ordering the interceptors.
+So, I have now ordered my interceptors, and made the form login web security configuration have greater precedence.
+This makes the Swagger Ui work and allow me to grant permission